Jorel's Brother

 On December 8, 2015, it was announced that Jorel's Brother had been renewed for a second season.
 On May 25, 2017, the series was renewed for a third season.
 On September 24, 2020, the series was picked up for distribution rights by Cake Entertainment.

 Plot

 The series shows the daily life of an eccentric and extravagant family.
 Jorel is the middle child, with silky hair and a sweet and attractive way to win girls, which makes him the most popular guy in town.
 However, the show does not revolve around him, but around his younger brother, a shy and nameless boy just called "Jorel's Brother".
 Being overshadowed by the fame and popularity of his older brother, Jorel's Brother tries to gain his own identity and be someone important in the family.
-Each situation revolves around a typical confusion set in a Brazilian family atmosphere of late 80's, amid surreal and nonsense adventures, always from the perspective of Jorel's Brother.
+Each situation revolves around a typical confusion set in a Brazilian family atmosphere, amid surreal and nonsense adventures, always from the perspective of Jorel's Brother.